 Contributions to the Bechtel PAC are not reported back to management.
 Not contributing will not hurt your career; at the same time, choosing to contribute will not provide any benefit to your employment at Bechtel.

-Many countries have laws prohibiting anti-competitive behavior.
+Many countries have laws prohibiting anti-competitive behaviour.
 Bechtel is committed to conducting its business activities in full compliance with the antitrust and competition laws of the jurisdictions in which it works, including the United States and the European Union.
 In general, these laws prohibit agreements or actions that may restrain trade or reduce competition.

-Violations can include agreements among competitors to fix or control prices or to rig bids; to boycott particular suppliers or customers; to allocate products, territories,
+Violations can include agreements among competitors to fix or control prices or to rig bids; to boycott particular suppliers or customers; to allocate products, territories, or markets; or to limit the production or sale of products or services.
+In some instances, antitrust laws may prohibit price discrimination in the sale or purchase of goods.

-- Be aware of the antitrust requirements of the laws in the jurisdictions in which Bechtel works and understand that such laws apply to both formal and informal communications - If you are involved in trade association activities or in other situations involving informal communication among competitors, customers, business partners, or suppliers, do not discuss prices, pricing policy or
+- Be aware of the antitrust requirements of the laws in the jurisdictions in which Bechtel works and understand that such laws apply to both formal and informal communications - If you are involved in trade association activities or in other situations involving informal communication among competitors, customers, business partners, or suppliers, do not discuss prices, pricing - policy or strategy, contract terms and conditions, marketing plans, and similar matters of competitive interest - If a competitor or other third party tries to initiate improper discussions or provide you with any documents regarding these topics, disengage from the discussion immediately and contact your supervisor or manager and the Legal Department